centre-for-humanities-computing/tweetopic/docs/using_tweetopic.dmm.rst

 `source: Wikipedia <https://en.wikipedia.org/wiki/Dirichlet_process#/media/File:DP_clustering_simulation.png>`_

-The Dirichlet Mixture Model or DMM is a generative probabilistic model, that assumes that all data points in the population are generated from a mixture of dirichlet distributions with unknown parameters.
+The Dirichlet Multinomial Mixture Model or DMM is a generative probabilistic model, that assumes that all data points in the population are generated from a mixture of dirichlet distributions with unknown parameters.